Unpacking Three Common CBD Misconceptions

 Cannabidiol, or CBD, is one of this year’s biggest buzzwords and generating interest from industry leaders to everyday consumers.
 With the legalization of hemp in the 2018 Farm Bill, this comes as no surprise.
 So what is it, and why should you care?

-Cannabidiol, more commonly known as CBD, was first discovered in the 1940s, but it wasn’t until recently that it began gaining popularity for its practical properties.
-As support continues to rise for accessible alternatives to opioids and prescription pain-killers, consumers and investors have become increasingly interested in cannabinoids, one of the classes of chemical compounds found in cannabis plants and hemp capable of altering neurotransmitter release in the brain.
+CBD was first identified in the 1940s but only recently began gaining popularity.
+As interest continues to rise for accessible alternatives to opioids and prescription pain-killers, consumers and investors have become increasingly interested in cannabinoids, one of the classes of chemical compounds found in cannabis plants and hemp capable of altering neurotransmitter release in the brain.

-CBD, like THC, is one of at least 113 different cannabinoids found in cannabis and hemp and has spawned a range of products including: CBD cream, CBD gummies, CBD oil capsules and CBD oil softgels.
-Geared towards muscle and pain relief, legal CBD products produced from hemp are rapidly growing in popularity and possess a number of benefits that make them invaluable to individuals suffering from chronic and acute pain and living with all manner of injuries and ailments.
-In fact, the widespread popularity of cannabidiol for humans has even led to the creation of products for animals that aim to treat many of the same conditions.
+CBD, like THC, is one of at least 113 different cannabinoids found in cannabis and hemp and has spawned a range of products including: CBD cream, CBD gummies, CBD oil capsules and CBD oil SoftGels.
+CBD products produced from hemp are rapidly growing in popularity and being studies for uses such as chronic and acute pain management, injuries, sleep and anxiety.
+In fact, the widespread interest of cannabidiol for humans has even led to the creation of products for animals that aim to treat many of the same conditions.

-Although CBD is similar to THC in its conception, its benefits and effects set it apart from other cannabinoids.
-Nevertheless, for many people unfamiliar with the benefits of cannabidiol and the science behind it, its effects and benefits are often lost amongst a tidal wave of confusion with those of THC, leading it to be regarded with suspicion and fear.
+Although CBD is similar to THC in its origin, benefits and effects set it apart from other cannabinoids.
+Nevertheless, for many people unfamiliar with the benefits of cannabidiol and the science behind it, confusion between CBD and THC is common.

 1. It gets you high